 There are several reasons the air conditioner was invented but one of the main ones was to control humidity.
-When it’s hot and sticky a lack of humidity control can lead to mould growth and a litany of other issues related to moisture.
-High levels of humidity is high in your home or office can lead to health issues, discomfort, building damage, mold growth, and damage to sensitive electronic equipment.
+When it’s hot and sticky a lack of humidity control can lead to mold growth and a litany of other issues related to moisture.
+High levels of humidity in your home or office can lead to health issues, discomfort, building damage, mold growth, and damage to sensitive electronic equipment.

 The Hot Climate Air Conditioner

 When it’s incredibly hot and humid this incidental dehumidification from an air conditioner might not be enough to ensure humidity levels are normal.
 A 60% humidity level is typically seen as normal and achieving this through an air conditioner is nearly impossible when humidity is very high.